 Minimum Time Required

-6 hours minimum from Ubasawa or the 8th Station
+3 hours minimum one-way from Ubasawa or the 8th Station (Hachigome) Trailheads.

 Gassan (Mt.
 Gassan) is simultaneously one of the most beautiful, and most harrowing mountains of Tohoku, let alone Japan.
 Symbolising the Pure Land created by Amitābha Buddha, the Buddha of Immeasurable Light and Life and principal Buddha in Pure Land Buddhism, and at the same time the Shinto Kami (deity) of the night and the moon, Tsukuyomi-no-Mikoto (abbreviated to Tsukuyomi, sometimes read Tsukiyomi), Gassan is believed to be our souls’ destination when we pass on to the other world.

 For millennia, generations have flocked to the Dewa Sanzan’s tallest peak to show their appreciation to the ancestors and pray for their own safe journey into the next world.
 Not to mention, the alpine environment of Gassan is eerily similar to the heaven depicted in Hollywood movies; picture hundreds of metres of solid snow and thick fog as far as the eye can see, so the mountain is not just symbolically, but also physically, representative of the world of the afterlife.
 This representation helped the peak gain status as one of the top 100 Famous Mountains of Japan, and of course Yamagata Prefecture.